-Unlike some cities, Prescott isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Prescott are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prescott is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Prescott is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Prescott who work in food service (20.60%), office and administrative support (15.43%), and community and social services (7.56%).

 The per capita income in Prescott in 2022 was $16,831, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $67,324 for a family of four.
 Prescott also has one of the higher rates of people living in poverty in the nation, with 35.91% of its population below the federal poverty line.